Anaplan Use-Case 4: Linear Interpolation

 User Story 1

-As R&D Head, I need to input Market Share for the current year and the 9th future year, so that the system can linearly interpolate information for the intermediate years (8 future years).
+As R&D Head, I need to input Market Share for the current year and 9th future year, so that the system can linearly interpolate information for the intermediate years (8 future years).

 User Story 2